Translational Research in Solid Tumors Program (TRIST)

-The Program Leader is Marcus Peter, PhD and the Co-Leader is Al Benson III, MD are both eminent investigators with distinguished careers in cancer research, whose skills and expertise complement each other.
+The Program Leader is Marcus Peter, PhD and the Co-Leader is Andrew Parsa, MD, PhD are both eminent investigators with distinguished careers in cancer research, whose skills and expertise complement each other.
 The overall goal of the TRIST Program is to coordinate and enhance the interactions among researchers in the area of solid cancers at Northwestern University.

 TRIST members have multiple interests and expertise that revolve around a number of focus areas.
 These include the study of the function and the therapeutic use of siRNAs and miRNAs, the development of nanoparticles for delivery of drugs and oligonucleotides to solid cancers, the role of cancer stem cells in tumor progression, the role of angiogenesis in cancer progression, the study of the balance of cell survival and cell death in solid cancers and the study of the tumor microenvironment of solid cancers.

 The interdisciplinary TRIST Program consists of 70 faculty representing 16 departments and 3 schools.
 Between August 2007 and July 2012, there were 1,358 cancer-relevant publications from the current TRIST Program members.
 Two hundred eighty (20.6%) of these publications represent intra-programmatic collaborations and 269 (19.8%) of these publications represent inter-programmatic collaborations.